maratai/crashhawk-cyberdeck/build_guide.md

 a novelist by profession.
 It pays the bills!)
 - That works with some kind of stand for use as a small "regular" computer on days when I can sit up without too much trouble.
 - That supports a barebones text editor.
 I'm happy to work in nano!
+(I'm using micro.)
 - That doesn't require soldering.
 I've never soldered; I'd like to learn, but until then...